imbroisi/medium-react-webp/README.md

-# React: use webp images now!
+# React: use WebP images now!

-Okay, we love React and we want React for several reasons.
+We love React and we want React for several reasons.
 Efficiency is one of them.
 But if we want so much efficiency, why do we still use jpeg and png images in our projects?
-Images in the wpeg format are 30% to 50% smaller than png/jpeg - or even smaller in certain circumstances.
+Images in the WebP format are 30% to 50% smaller than png/jpeg - or even smaller in many cases.

-Well, these are a few wpeg "cons" I have found searching around:
+Well, these are a few WebP "cons" I have found searching around:

-### *"What's wpeg?"*
+### *"What's WebP?"*
-A lot of people do not know that there is this kind of image, that webp is great to use on the web, better than png and jpeg.
+A lot of people do not know that there is this kind of image, that WebP is great to use on the web, better than png and jpeg.
 Webp is an open source image standard created and maintained by Google.
-You can learn more about wpeg at: https://developers.google.com/speed/webp/
+You can learn more about WebP at: https://developers.google.com/speed/webp/

-### *"But not every browser supports wpeg."*
+### *"But not every browser supports WebP."*
 Yes, it's true.
 It is very common a new standard not been adopted immediately.
-Well, wpeg is not that new, it has been around for years.
-Modern browsers have long recognized wpeg.
+Well, WebP is not that new, it has been around for years.
+Modern browsers have long recognized WebP.
-At the moment this text is being written, these are some browsers supporting wpeg:
+At the moment this text is being written, these are some browsers supporting WebP:
 - Chrome (great!).
 - Firefox.
 - Edge.